 When I meet expats from the UK, Australia, Canada, and other parts of the high-tax developed world, they tell completely different stories of their friends supporting their overseas moves, even when those moves were to tax-free countries like the United Arab Emirates.
-Instead of saying “how dare you?”, their countries said “good for you; please spread our values”.
+Instead of asking “how dare you?” their countries said “good for you; please spread our values.”

 This is a totally different attitude than the United States.
-I recall once having a conversation with a bureaucrat I happened to meet; upon politely mentioning that filing a tax return the size of a small-town phone book was a bit burdensome, he all but exploded on me.
+I recall once having a conversation with a bureaucrat I happened to meet, and upon politely mentioning that filing a tax return the size of a small-town phone book was a bit burdensome, he all but exploded on me.

-Sadly, he’s not the only way getting his way.
+Sadly, he’s not the only one getting his way.

 FATCA Started a Trend

-More importantly than the culture is the simple fact that the world is becoming increasingly transparent.
-Nudged by the introduction of FATCA, the OECD – the lobbying mafia for high-tax countries that don’t like competition – helped roll out the Common Reporting Standard, or CRS.
+In addition to this cultural phenomenon, the world is simply becoming increasingly transparent.
+Nudged by the introduction of FATCA, the OECD – the lobbyists for high-tax countries that don’t like competition – helped roll out the Common Reporting Standard, or CRS.
 Under CRS, about 100 countries now engage in automatic information sharing.

 CRS is FATCA: Global Edition.